-Vacation and overtime: The vacation and overtime liability is comprised of the vacation and overtime that employees are deferring to future years.
+Employee benefit obligations consist of vacation and overtime.
+The vacation and overtime liability is comprised of the vacation and overtime that employees are deferring to future years.
 Employees have either earned the benefits (and are vested) or are entitled to these benefits within the next budgetary year.